gbayer-1/AZMLND_C2/README.md

 <img width="500" alt="Screenshot 2021-10-13 144023" src="https://user-images.githubusercontent.com/92030321/137181207-099259ee-1e2b-4722-8b20-04198e962a88.png">

 The experiment is called "ml-experiment-1", it runs on the "ml-cluster" und the target column in my dataset is "y".
 The primary metric for my models is accuracy.
 I configured a 3-fold cross validation on the data and set the concurrent iterations to 5 (less than maximum number of nodes in my cluster).
 The AutoML exits after 1h (to ensure completion before the VM times out).
 I set the task to a classification task without using DeepLearning.
-Additionally featurization is enabled.
-Since I did not preprocess and clean this data (unlike the first project), Azure Machine Learning Studio uses some standardised preprocessing methods to handle missing data and categorical columns.
+Additionally featurization is enabled - this means, Azure Machine Learning Studio uses some standardised preprocessing methods to handle missing data and categorical columns, since I did not preprocess and clean this data (unlike the first project).

 <img width="500" alt="Screenshot 2021-10-13 144141" src="https://user-images.githubusercontent.com/92030321/137181571-be77a2c6-9b36-46c8-99a9-e73f24f5142d.png">
 <img width="300" alt="Screenshot 2021-10-13 144345" src="https://user-images.githubusercontent.com/92030321/137181562-34d53cde-1029-400f-b994-86d0f87da4ec.png">